rrrbeep/bndsuicr/README_EN.md

 ## Welcome to the **Unofficial** Interactive Common Repository for Beijing National Day School International Dept.
-### READ THIS CAREFULLY BEFORE YOU USE THIS PROJECT.
+### READ THIS CAREFULLY BEFORE YOU USE THIS PROJECT!

 BNDS Commons is based on the original thread I posted on Zhihu.
 The original link is https://www.zhihu.com/question/55413003/answer/935681928.